"Resentment is like drinking poison and waiting for the other person to die."

 Resentment arises from:

-Unspoken expectations: You expect something but don't ask for it directly.
-When you don't receive it, you feel resentful.
+Unspoken expectations: We expect something but don't ask directly.
+When we don't receive it, we feel resentful.

-Boundary violations: You say yes when you mean no. You give beyond your capacity.
-Then you resent the other person for "making" you do it.
+Boundary violations: We say yes when we mean no. We give beyond our capacity.
+Then we resent the other person for "making" us.

-Keeping score: You keep track of what you've given and what you've received.
-You build a case for why you're the victim.
+Keeping score: We keep a running tab of everything we've given and haven't gotten back.
+We build a legal case for why we're the victim.

-Unexpressed anger: You don't express anger in the moment, so it accumulates.
+Unexpressed anger: We don't express anger in the moment, so it accumulates.
 Small irritations become major grievances.

 Transforming resentment requires:

 Acknowledge it: Don't pretend it's not there.
 Feel it.
-Name who and what you resent.
+Name who and what we resent.

-Take responsibility: Resentment points to where you haven't taken care of yourself.
-Where did you say yes when you meant no?
+Take responsibility: Resentment points to where we haven't taken care of ourselves.
+Where did we say yes when we meant no?

 Feel the underlying emotions: Beneath resentment lies hurt, disappointment, or grief.

-Set boundaries now: You can't change the past, but you can set boundaries now.
-Ask for what you need.
+Set boundaries now: We can't change the past.
+Ask for what we need.